 - Are you prepared for a critically ill or injured patient?

-- Would you like to develop a systematic approach to trauma assessment and prioritising care?
+- Would you like to develop a systematic approach to assessing the critically ill or injured patient and prioritising care?

-- Are you required to stabilise a patient before transporting?
+- Are you required to stabilise a patient before transporting them?

 The Emergency Care Course (TECC©) is designed to enable the health workforce to develop the knowledge and skills necessary to respond with confidence to emergency situations and to deliver safe, evidence-based quality emergency care in any setting.